wints/documentation/recipes/analytics_mixpanel.md

 In case you leverage Mixpanel to track in-app events, or want to segment users from Branch installs and calculate LTV, or any other unique use case, we can support you through a couple of methodologies.

 We have two methods to synchronize data between services.
 The first is using Branch callbacks to make a call to Mixpanel.
-This is under Methodology 1.
+This is under methodology 1, Track Through SDK.
 The second is using Templated Webhooks to deliver data to your backend, which can then send that data to Mixpanel.
-This is under Methodology 2.
+This is under methodology 2, Track Through Webhooks.

 Methodology 1 is a simpler integration, but provides less flexibility.
 Methodology 2 is an advanced integration, but provides a bit more flexibility.

-## Methodology 1
+## Track Through SDK

 	Pre-Reqs:
     Successful integration of both the Mixpanel and Branch SDKs